idris-lang/Idris-dev/docs/reference/elaborator-reflection.rst

 - ``:term`` displays the current proof term as well as its yet-to-be-filled holes.

-Commands for manipulating the manipulating the proof state:
+Commands for manipulating the proof state:

 - ``:undo`` undoes the effects of the last tactic.